saviorluis/estimaitor/README.md

 6. Overnight stay recommendations (if applicable)
 7. Strategies for meeting urgent deadlines (for high urgency projects)

+## Quote Generation

+The application allows you to generate professional quotes that can be:

+1. Viewed directly in the browser
+2. Downloaded as PDF documents
+3. Downloaded as Word documents compatible with Google Docs
+4. Printed for client meetings

+Quotes include:

+- Company and client information
+- Project details and scope of work
+- Itemized pricing
+- Terms and conditions
+- Signature areas for approval

 ## Technologies Used

 - Next.js